Sphere10/Hydrogen/docs/Blockchain/Dynamic-Merkle-Trees.md

 By Herman Schoenfeld <i>&lt;herman@sphere10.com&gt;</i>
 Copyright (c) Sphere 10 Software Pty Ltd. All Rights Reserved.
-Written in year 2020 (from Jan - Oct 23).
+Written in year 2020 (from Jan - Oct 23), published 2021 (Dec).

-_This document is available in [PDF](dynamic-merkle-trees.pdf) form._

 **Abstract**

 This paper presents a formal construction of dynamic merkle-trees and a deep-dive into their mathematical structure.
 In doing so, new and interesting artefacts are revealed worthy of further study.
-New security proof constructions are provided for a complete set of tree transformations from appending, updating and deleting from trees without storage of those trees.
-New concepts are explored including "perfect trees",  "sub-trees", "sub-roots" and "flat coordinates" through various lemmas, theorems and new algorithms.
-A "flat-tree" implementation of merkle-trees is developed suitable for addressing nodes in a 1-dimensional contiguous block of memory that can grow and shrink.
-Also, a "long-tree" implementation is developed using a novel algorithm for appending to a tree in $O(\frac{1}{2} \log_2N)$ space and time complexity, permitting efficient (practically) unbounded tree construction.
+New security proof constructions are provided that permit a full range of tree transformations including appending, updating and deleting leaf nodes without requiring pre-knowledge of those leaf nodes.
+New concepts are explored including "perfect trees",  "sub-trees", "sub-roots" and "flat coordinates" through various lemmas, theorems and algorithms.
+Also, a "flat-tree" implementation of merkle-trees is developed suitable for addressing nodes in a 1-dimensional contiguous block of memory that can grow and shrink from the right.
+Also, a "long-tree" implementation is developed which permits (practically) unbounded tree construction in $O(\frac{1}{2} \log_2N)$ space and time complexity using a novel algorithm.

 # 1. Introduction

 Merkle-trees are a cryptographic construction that permit a collection of objects to be cryptographically hashed in such a way that the knowledge of the membership of those objects in the collection is not lost.
 They permit statements about the collection, and their objects, to be verified knowing only the root hash and the objects in question.
-This is achieved through formally constructed security proofs, formed as a sequence of hash digests.
+This is achieved through formally constructed security proofs composed of a sequence of hash digests.
 The ability to verify statements about the tree without needing to store the tree is the primary innovation and purpose of merkle-trees.
-For example, proving that a leaf-node exists within a merkle-tree requires knowing only only root, the leaf and the path from the leaf to the root.
+For example, proving that a leaf-node exists within a merkle-tree requires knowing only the root, the leaf and the path from that leaf to the root.
 The path here comprises the "existence-proof" of the leaf in the tree.
 The verifier can cryptographically prove the existence of the leaf in the tree by evaluating the hash-path and comparing the end result with the known root.
 If it matches, the object is a leaf of the tree.

 This initial idea was originally proposed[^1] by Ralph Merkle for the specific purpose of overcoming the limitations of "one-time keys" in the Lamport/Winternitz digital signature schemes.
 He found he was able to transform a "one-time" scheme into a "many-time" scheme by encoding multiple one-time keys as leaves in a merkle-tree.
 The root of the tree serves as the many-time key which represents a cryptographic commitment to all the one-time keys.
 Each signature chooses a one-time key and provides an existence-proof of that key along with the digital signature signed by that key.
 By choosing different one-time keys for each signature, the one-time signature scheme thus transforms into an equivalent many-time scheme.